This annual list of the best miscellaneous retail franchises was revised and updated on August 5, 2021.

 This is a rent-to-own concept with a “worry-free guarantee,” which means you can stop or freeze payments at any time by returning the product, and then pick it up again later right where you left off without penalties or interest.

-This company is currently ranked #200 (up from #266 last year) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1980 but franchising only since 2013, the number of locations has declined in recent years from a high of 3,297 in 2013 to the current total of 2,496, of which 2,316 are company-owned and all are located in the U.S.
+Founded in 1980 but franchising only since 2013, the number of locations has declined in recent years from a high of 3,297 in 2013 to the current total of 2,314 (down from the previously reported total of 2,363), of which 2,012 are company-owned and all are located in the US.

 3. Merle Norman Cosmetics